About the Finger Lakes

 Finger Lakes Facts

 Fun Facts About the 11 Finger Lakes

-The other story surrounds Native American culture rooted in this area.
-According to Native American legend, the lakes were formed when the great Spirit laid his hands on the land to bless it.
-His fingers left imprints that filled with water, hence the name “Finger Lakes.”
+Native American legend claims that the lakes were formed by the hands of the Great Spirit when he (or she!) laid their hands on the land to bless it.
+His (or her!) fingers left imprints that filled with water, hence the name “Finger Lakes.”

 More Quick Facts about the lakes:

 - There are a total of eleven lakes in the Finger Lakes Region which are called major lakes.
 There are additional smaller lakes, like those near Keuka, Waneta, and Lamoka.